cesaramirez/dotfiles/README.md

 ## A Fresh macOS Setup

-These instructions are for setting up new Mac devices.
-Instead, if you want to get started building your own dotfiles, you can [find those instructions below](#your-own-dotfiles).
+These instructions are for setting up a new Mac using **your own** dotfiles in this repository.
+If you want to customize further, see “Your Own Dotfiles” below.

 ### Backup your data